ivanbay/ROSECO-onlinestore/readme.md

 * Create database named ``ecommerce``
 * From phpMyAdmin or MySQL client, import ``ecommerce.sql`` that can be found inside ``database`` folder of project directory.

+## Official Documentation

+Documentation for the entire Laravel 4.2 framework can be found on the [Laravel website](http://laravel.com/docs).

 ### License

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)